 This application was originally reported at the meeting of the Development Control Committee held on 20th October 2016.
-The application was recommended for approval subject to conditions and the developer entering into a Section 106 agreement to ensure that the proposed development would deliver a minimum of 20% affordable housing along with a financial contribution towards the provision of play areas and public open space in accordance with the Council's adopted Supplementary Planning Guidance, (The original report forms APPENDIX A to this report).
-Notwithstanding the recommendation of officers Members resolved to defer consideration of the proposal to be further advised with regard to the implications of the proposals in relation to Local Development Plan policies AW5, AW11 and SSA16 and that the application be deferred to the next appropriate meeting of the Development Control Committee for a report on the extent of compliance with those policies, (minute 66 refers).
+The application was recommended for approval subject to conditions and the developer entering into a Section 106 agreement to ensure that the proposed development would deliver a minimum of 20% affordable housing along with a financial contribution towards the provision of play areas and public open space in accordance with the Council's adopted Supplementary Planning Guidance.
+Notwithstanding the recommendation of officers Members resolved to defer consideration of the proposal to be further advised with regard to the implications of the proposals in relation to Local Development Plan policies AW5, AW11 and SSA16 and that the application be deferred to the next appropriate meeting of the Development Control Committee for a report on the extent of compliance with those policies, (minute 66 (1) refers) (The original report and subsequent report back to Members forms Appendix A to this report).
+The matter was subsequently reported back to Committee on 17^{th} November 2016 where Members resolved that they are minded to refuse the application contrary to officer recommendation as they consider that the proposal would represent an overbearing overdevelopment of the plot and that the level of car parking offered by the proposal is insufficient and would lead to increased on street parking to the detriment of highway safety (minute no. 77(1) refers) and that a further report be prepared upon the strengths and weaknesses of taking such a decision contrary to recommendation prior to determining the matter.